 4. The initial cost is High.

-Today we have learned about Construction, working, Advantages, Disadvantages, And Application Of Reciprocating Pump.
+Today we have learned about Construction, working, Advantages, Disadvantages, And Application, PDF.
 If I have missed something, kindly inform me through commenting.
 If you like this article, don’t forget to share it on social networks.
 Subscribe our website for more informative articles.
 Thanks for reading it.
 Thank you.